-If you install Ghost via Softaculous on a cPanel server most probably your Ghost URL will look like http://blog.example.com:62227.
-The numbers after your domain name represent the Node port which service all requests to your Ghost blog.
-As Node is a standalone service it requires a dedicated port different than the standard port 80 used by the Web Server.
+If you have installed Ghost via Softaculous in the past, most likely your Ghost URL will look like this: https://blog.example.com:62227.
+The numbers after your domain name represent the Node port which services all requests to your Ghost blog.
+As Node is a standalone service, it requires a dedicated port different than the standard port 80 used by the Web Server.

-In case you are hosting your Ghost blog on FastComet Ghost Hosting Package, please contact our support team and we will set this for you in just a few minutes.
+In case you are hosting your Ghost blog on our Ghost Hosting Package, please contact our support team, and we will set this for you in just a few minutes.
 If you are managing your server on your own, please follow the steps below.

-First, you will need to create a folder under the 'userdata' directory of your Apache web server.
-This can be done by executing:
+First, you will need to create a folder under the "userdata" directory of your Apache web server.
+That can be done by executing:

 mkdir -p /usr/local/apache/conf/userdata/std/2/USERNAME/DOMAIN/

-Please replace 'USERNAME' with your actual cPanel username and 'DOMAIN' with your actual domain or subdomain under which Ghost is installed.
+Please replace "USERNAME" with your actual cPanel username and "USERNAME" with your actual domain or subdomain under which Ghost is installed.